danielaparker/jsoncons/src/doc/Classes/json.md

     json& operator[](const std::string& name)
 Returns a proxy to a keyed value.
 If written to, inserts or updates with the new value.
 If read, evaluates to a reference to the keyed value, if it exists, otherwise throws.
 Throws `std::runtime_error` if not an object.
+If read, throws `std::out_of_range` if the object does not have a member with the specified name.

     const json& operator[](const std::string& name) const
 If `name` matches the name of a member in the json object, returns a reference to the json object, otherwise throws.
 Throws `std::runtime_error` if not an object.
+Throws `std::out_of_range` if the object does not have a member with the specified name.

     object_iterator find(const std::string& name)
     object_iterator find(const char* name)